-In taking SLG from strength to strength, Rebecca has developed a personal CV that includes writing (Dracula & The Full Bronte, national tours; Before I Wake, Minack 2018), directing (In the Footsteps of the Mitford’s, Theatre Chipping Norton; A Very Peculiar Theatre & Women & War, Being Human festival; The Emperor's Lost Gems, Nutkhut), producing (The Ladies Cage, Manchester Royal Exchange Studio; The Riot Showgrrrls Club, Gilded Balloon & national tour) & performing (a lot, everywhere!).
+In taking SLG from strength to strength, Rebecca has developed a personal CV that includes writing (Dracula & The Full Bronte for national touring; Before I Wake, for The Minack, 2018), directing (In the Footsteps of the Mitford’s, Theatre Chipping Norton; A Very Peculiar Theatre & Women & War, Being Human Festival; The Emperor's Lost Gems, Nutkhut), producing (The Ladies Cage, Manchester Royal Exchange Studio; The Riot Showgrrrls Club, Gilded Balloon & national tour) & performing (a lot, everywhere!).
 She has been an activist working against war (CND National Elect Committee; Stop the War) & male violence (London Reclaim The Night; Feminism in London) since her childhood at Greenham Common.
 Rebecca is also a regular talking head for feminism, politics & the arts on BBC radio & Sky News.

 Scary Little Girls has become an imaginative, fleet-footed feminist production hub exploring the relationship between art and activism.
 They tell unheard stories to new, wider and increasingly diverse audiences with creative teams to match.
 SLG’s work is rich in social action, innovation, joy de vivre… & sequins!